 st Control Pest Situation Analysis: Rate your farms' pest problems in the previous yea (1) (none, some, lots): sis.
-Rate your farms pest problem pest problems in the previous y None Some Lots Rodents Wild Birds Flies Beetles Other Pests ☐ Areas where water can stagnate are filled 3) Indicate the control measures used for wild birds: (4) Indicate the control m neasures used fo r flies: Indicate the control measures used for rodents: (5) Indicate the control m neasures used fo r rodents: (5) Indicate the control m neasures used fo r rodents: Indicate the control m Indicate the control m
+Rate your farms pest problem is ili tile previous ye None Some Lots Rodents Wild Birds Flies Beetles Other Pests ☐ Areas where water can stagnate are filled 3) Indicate the control measures used for wild birds: (4) Indicate the control m neasures used fo r flies: (5) Indicate the control m neasures used fo r rodents: (5) Indicate the control m neasures used fo r rodents: Indicate the control m Indicate the control m

-(8) There are no domestic waterfowl on the premises, or Any domestic waterfowl are not permitted in the CAZ and are fenced in.
-CHAPTER 3: FEED & WATER A) Purchased Feed (1) $\square$ Your feed mill has provided written confirmation that they are following a food safety program (2) A sample of feed from each delivery is maintained $\square$ on farm or $\square$ at the feed mill (3) $\square$ A sample of any ingredient (e.g. wheat) added to a purchased feed is maintained on-farm (4) Feed delivery slips are kept in the producer's files for each feed delivery B) On-Farm Feed Mixing (1) Describe your on-farm feed mixing control program that includes Regular mixer efficiency tests to ensure proper feed mixing (indicate frequency e.g. once every 6 months, and method used, test results are kept on file): Procedures to ensure the addition of correct quantity of feed ingredients, which include ☐ Regular calibration of metering system (if volumetric mixer such as a proportioner mill is used) ☐ Regular mixer scale verification (if gravimetric mixer is used) ☐ Regular medication scale verification ☐ Describe frequency/Other:
+(7) Indicate any other pest control measures that are used on the farm: (8) ☐ There are no domestic waterfowl on the premises, or ☐ Any domestic waterfowl are not permitted in the CAZ and are fenced in.
+CHAPTER 3: FEED & WATER A) Purchased Feed (1) \square Your feed mill has provided written confirmation that they are following a food safety program (2) A sample of feed from each delivery is maintained \square on farm or \square at the feed mill (3) \square A sample of any ingredient (e.g. wheat) added to a purchased feed is maintained on-farm (4) Feed delivery slips are kept in the producer's files for each feed delivery B) On-Farm Feed Mixing • (1) Describe your on-farm feed mixing control program that includes Regular mixer efficiency tests to ensure proper feed mixing (indicate frequency e.g. once every 6 months, and method used, test results are kept on file): Procedures to ensure the addition of correct quantity of feed ingredients, which include ☐ Regular calibration of metering system (if volumetric mixer such as a proportione mill is used) ☐ Regular mixer scale verification (if gravimetric mixer is used) ☐ Regular mixer scale verification (if gravimetric mixer is used)☐ Regular medication scale verification

 Procedures for mixer equipment clean-out, which include:

 □ vacuuming □ sweeping □ washing □ flushing

-$\square$ sequential production of feed
+\square sequential production of feed

 ☐ describe process/other:

 ☐ feed samples are tested regularly for content (test results are kept on file)

 a feed mixing record is maintained

 a record of feed ingredients used (inventory list) is kept on file

-$\Box$ a sample of the finished feed is kept for 14 days after processing
+\Box a sample of the finished feed is kept for 14 days after processing

 C) Feed Handling

-(1) $\square$ All feed bins on the farm are identified
+(1) \square All feed bins on the farm are identified

 (2) Indicate how often the feed bins are inspected for feed build-up and/or rust:

 (3) Indicate the control measures used for dealing with a medication with a withdrawal period:

 ☐ Two feed bin system☐ Using a rubber mallet to knock the sides of the feed bin☐ Other:

 (A) W/I + 1

 (4) What do you do with left-over feed?

 ☐ Kept in a feed bin until the next flock; Indicate feed bin #:☐ Stored in bags until the next flock

 ☐ Transferred to another barn on the same premise

 ☐ Transferred to another farm premise

 ☐ Returned to the feed mill

 D) Water Source

 (1) Indicate your water source:

 ☐ Municipal water supply

 ☐ Surface water (e.g. lake)

 ☐ Other: